Green Bean House

 During the 20th century commercial coffee-roasting companies became common and home-roasting decreased.

-Home roasting allows coffee lovers to experiment with their own blends of single origin beans and with roasting profiles (the time beans spend at each temperature).
+Home roasting allows coffee lovers to experiment with their own blends of single origin beans, or perhaps more expensive single origin beans, and with roasting profiles (the time beans spend at each temperature).

-The Green Bean House provides the widest range of single origins available to home roasters and roasting recommendations to get you started.
+The Green Bean House provides the widest range of single origins available to home roasters in New Zealand and roasting recommendations to get you started.
 Enjoy!

 © Copyright Green Bean House - Site map